Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 }
 ```

-9. On the bottom part, **select a resource** (the single storage account on the unhealthy tab) and **click Remediate**.
+9. On the bottom part, **select a resource** (the single storage account on the unhealthy tab) and **click Fix**.

-10. On the right pane, review the implications for this remediation and press **Remediate 1 resource**.
+10. On the right pane, review the implications for this remediation and press **Fix 1 resource**.

 ![Remediate a resource](../Images/asc-storage-remediate-resource.gif?raw=true)

 11. Wait for a notification: ✅ **Remediation successful** - Successfully remediated the issues on the selected
 resources.
 Note: It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab.

 12. Return to recommendations list.
-Expend the "Manage access and permissions" security control, you can now see recommendations flagged as `Preview`.
+Expand the "Manage access and permissions" security control, you can now see recommendations with a flag icon on the left.
+These are `Preview` recommendations.
 Those aren’t included in the calculation of your score.
 They should be still remediated, so that when the preview period ends, they will contribute towards your score.

 ### Exercise 3: Exploring the Inventory capability